MGEdata/SuperalloyDigger/README.md

 This package is released under MIT License, please see the LICENSE file for details.

+This code and data is a companion to the paper, "Automated pipeline for superalloy data by text mining."

 **Features**
 ----------------------
 - An automated chemical composition and property data extraction pipeline for superalloy.